 - Appropriate waste and recycling bins are placed in obvious positions on the pontoon.
 The waste bins that are used are specially designed for outdoor conditions to prevent accidental flyaway littering.

-- All sewage produced on the Pontoon by caretaker and Reefsleep guests is stored in a 1000 litre holding tank.
+- All sewage produced on the Pontoon by caretaker in a 1000 litre holding tank.
 The contents of the holding tank are then transferred to the passenger transfer vessel for approved disposal, as per the vessel Sewage Management Plan and Sea Dumping Permit.

-- All unnecessary engines are shut down and generators turned off at night.
+- All unnecessary engines are shut down and turned off at night.